Stay in Locally-Owned, Eco-Friendly Lodgings

 Not only are these kinds of involvements with local residents good for the environment as explained, but they maintain and enhance the local social fabrics and quality of life.

-• Does the lodging engage in reducing, reusing, recycling and composting and strive to be a zero-waste business?
+• Do the operators engage in reducing, reusing, recycling and composting and strive to be a zero-waste business?

-• Do the lodging’s operators use nontoxic, plant-sourced cleaning products and refrain from using artificial scents?
+• Do they use nontoxic, plant-sourced cleaning products and refrain from using artificial scents?

-• Do its operators provide organic bedding and towels, and do they try in other ways to source less destructive building materials, furnishings, amenities, fixtures and décor?
+• Do they provide organic bedding and towels, and do they try in other ways to source less destructive building materials, furnishings, amenities, fixtures and décor?

 • Is the location such that it’s feasible for you as a guest to get around by foot or bike when and if desired?